 The cover is a photo of Robbin Crosby in 1999.
 As the rhythm guitarist of Ratt, he lives up to the recurrence of metal rhythm guitarists who have bigger builds than the lead guitarists.
 The most popular example in the twentieth century was Metallica’s James Hetfield being more muscular than Kirk Hammett.
 In the twenty-first century, the most famous example outside of Metallica is Slipknot’s Mick Thomson being considerably heftier than Jim Root.
 Speaking of guitarists named Mick, Mötley Crüe’s Mick Mars respected Robbin enough that he bought the below 1958 Gibson Flying V from Robbin.
 Mick confirmed it years ago in an interview.
 I consider Robbin to be just as important as Hetfield in terms of being one of the first guitarists to do thrash metal, as evidenced in Ratt’s self-titled 1983 EP.
 Beyond thrash, Robbin was more ground-breaking since he pioneered three other sub-genres of metal on that EP – groove metal, sludge metal and grunge (easy-listening doom metal).

 It’s no wonder that Jackson Guitars decided to have a guitar brand named after Robbin’s nickname – King.
 Megadeth’s Dave Mustaine didn’t mind being seen with the Jackson King V, although he would eventually have his own V brand in late 1986.
 This article contains a question-removed radio interview that the KNAC site posted back in July of 2001 but they no longer have it on their server.
 It used to be available on the official website of Juan Croucier (Ratt bassist) in text form.
 I can see why it had to be put in that format, since the volume was low and the pace was slow.
-Congratulations to Mitch Lafon for allowing the progenitor to clear the air on things on air, but I’ve truncated it to remove redundancies as well as improved upon the structure so that it has a more linear structure.
+Congratulations to Mitch Lafon for allowing the progenitor to clear the air on things on air, but I’ve truncated it to remove redundancies as well as improved upon the structure so that it has a more linear flow.
 You have to note that even the previous text version was already truncated.
 This is the best version that you will experience, so here it is…